 This news might come as a blow, but air conditioning is another culprit driving climate change.
 These appliances use considerable amounts of electricity, and they work by removing heat from indoor settings and releasing it outside (which increases the external temperature, prompting many people to blast their air conditioners even higher).
 When older units aren’t working properly, they release hydrofluorocarbons (HFCs), greenhouse gases that trap thousands of times more heat than carbon dioxide does.

 On the other hand, heating can hurt the environment too.
 Whether we’re burning fossil fuels or simply generating a lot of electricity to keep the house warm, we’re using energy and creating pollutants.

 Many of us have to cool our homes in the summer and heat them in the winter, but the simple solution is to turn down your air conditioner and heater, even by just a degree or two.
-To compensate, you can stay comfortable by taking a quick but cool shower, piling on an extra blanket, or making other adjustments that you deem necessary.
+To compensate, you can take a quick but cool shower, pile on an extra blanket, or make other adjustments that you deem necessary.
 (Click here for alternative ways to cool your home and here for alternative ways to heat it.)
 You can also double-check your home’s insulation levels to make sure that your cooling and heating systems are efficient.
 Even if you’re not the property owner, you can get in touch with your landlord and ask about your insulation.